SergeySn/NextSupernation/README.md

 ## Taxes
 1. 1st time country entrance check fee.
 New people coming into the country should pass the check.
 Fingerprints are taken and retina scanned.
+That data becomes a person's ID.
 2. Land tax.
 (Federal and/or State?)

 The weight of each citizen's vote is proportional to the amount of taxes he have payed.